 This course is the fundamental seat of naturopathic medical practice.
 Especially now, in the age of pharmaceutical prescribing rights, it is critical graduates understand and apply naturopathic philosophy and principles in case management.
 This sequence of courses includes a thorough description of the historical evolution of the profession, the principles that drive patient care and a survey of past and pivotal literature.

 This course introduces you to the structure and functioning of the Boucher Naturopathic Medical Clinic.
 It covers the procedures and policies that apply to patient care; looks at proper documentation and patient flow, as well as the role of the overseeing doctor and student clinicians; reviews of the student clinical handbook and engages students in mock patient exercises to reinforce learning.

 The Master class series welcomes experts from across the spectrum of health care to share the wealth of experience and insight they have acquired within their particular specialty.
 These valuable classes allow the students to interact with those making a difference in their communities.

 Medical Procedures (Didactic and Lab)

 Clinical training provides clinic interns with the opportunity to learn and develop the skills to become proficient and effective Naturopathic Physicians.
 This includes integration and application of core principles, clinical problem solving and diagnostic skills, a solid understanding of the history and vision of the profession, as well as expertise in ethical patient care and use of core modalities.
-By observing, supporting and then managing patient care, clinic interns have the opportunity to build their knowledge and experience under the guidance of experienced clinical faculty.
+By observing, supporting and then managing patient care, clinic interns have the opportunity to expand their knowledge and experience under the guidance of professional clinical faculty.

-Of the 1,400 clinic hours required to graduate, 1225 are spent in direct patient care- 1100 in the teaching clinic and 125 in preceptoring roles.
+Of the 1,400 clinic hours required to graduate, 1225 are spent in direct patient care – 1100 in the teaching clinic and 125 in preceptoring roles.
 The remaining hours are spent on assistant shifts in the clinic (75 hours) and in professional development (100 hours).